 “I’m a people person.”
 It may be a personal quirk, but this one is the most cringeworthy in my book.
-It immediately makes me see the candidate in a Cruise Director’s uniform.
 Yes, relationship-building is important in our business, but “I’m a people person” is facile, smacks of naievete and does nothing to differentiate.
 It might make sense in an interview in hospitality or customer service, but I think it’s better unsaid.

 “I’m the most qualified person you’ll meet!”
 This and similar proclamations could suggest an arrogance that isn’t appealing.
 It’s better to offer specific anecdotes that illustrate why you’re qualified, motivated, or dedicated.
 Sweeping statements, in general, are weaker than examples.

 “How quickly can I be promoted?”
 Ambition is a good thing, as is having set goals.
 But the timing is wrong here.
 Save it for after you’ve proven your skills and work ethic.
 Talking about advancement prematurely, or in the wrong way, can make you look superficial or overly title-conscious.

 “What kind of ads do you create?”
 You must ask questions, but make sure that they don’t betray a lack of knowledge about the industry or company.

 “I wasn’t being given enough independence and creative freedom in my last job.”
 For some employers, this translates as, “I’m hard to manage.”
 While it may be important to offer reasons for your planned move, be careful to speak in positive terms, and whatever you do, be respectful of your current boss and company.

 “I have lots of ideas for your clients X and Y.” This one depends on timing and approach.
 It’s wise to be ready with thoughts about the company, and, in the case of an agency, its key clients, but feel out the interviewer with some general questions (“What are your key initiatives for client X?) before you share your ideas.